8fold/site-8fold.pro/content-root/public/operations/financial/content.md

 3. 30 percent goes to the Distribution Account.
 4. 10 percent goes to the Endowment Fund.

-If the Runway and Distribution Accounts are .
+If the Runway and Distribution Accounts are at their target minimum balances, excess will be placed in the Endowment Fund.

 ### Practitioner [.Preparation](Prep.)
 Fund (Practitioner Revenue)

-Practitioners have the option to send revenue generated from the sale of their products and services to 8fold (similar to a fiscal host).
-These funds are considered indirect revenue, and we apply a 90-10 approach to distributing to other fund accounts:
+Practitioners have the option to process revenue generated from the sale of their products and services through 8fold (similar to a fiscal host).
+Money processed this way is considered indirect revenue, and we apply a 90-10 split to distributing to other Funds:

 1. 90 percent goes to the Practitioner Preparation Fund.
 2. 10 percent is placed in the General Fund, and the distributions are made.

-It is likely Practitioners will invoice 8fold to receive the 90 percent.
-Therefore, it will appear as an expense on the Ledger for tax purposes.

 ### Open Source Software Support Fund

 Some Practitioners create [.Open Source Software](OSS) and may elect to have that software placed under the 8fold organization on various platforms.

-1. 85 percent becomes Practitioner Revenue
+1. 85 percent is moved to the Practitioner Prep.
+Fund.
 2. 10 percent goes to support the direct dependencies (development or otherwise) of the OSS project.
 3. 5 percent goes to support nonprofit organizations supported by 8fold.